lino-framework/welfare/docs/specs/uploads.rst

 >>> lino.startup('lino_welfare.projects.gerd.settings.doctests')
 >>> from lino.api.doctest import *

-A technical tour into the :mod:`lino_welfare.modlib.uploads` plugin.

-Lino Welfare extends the standard :mod:`lino_xl.lib.uploads` plugin into a system which helps social agents to manage certain documents about their clients.
-For example, integration agents want to get a reminder when the driving license of one of their client is going to expire.
+Lino Welfare uses the :mod:`lino_xl.lib.uploads` plugin together with the :mod:`lino_xl.lib.coachings` plugin, which changes some aspects.

 ..
 A few things that should pass, otherwise don't expect the remaining